ggnohc/RoboND-Perception-Project/writeup_template.md

 4. pick_pose
 5. place_pose

+* "Outlier Removal Filter" was added as noise was introduced for the project.

 * Using "rosmsg info", the attribute of the ROS messages above are discovered and populated with expected values.
   * For example "Pose" ROS message has position and orientation attribute as below: